Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Gaussian zonoids

-For the second part of the statement, we can assume without loss of generality that $\|c\|=1$.
-By Proposition~\ref{prop:supprop}--$(i)$, it is enough to show that given a fixed non zero point $(x,y)\in\R\times\R^{m-1}$, the function $t\mapsto h_{G(tc)}(x,y)$ is strictly increasing.
-We get from Proposition~\ref{prop:suppG}:
+Now let us prove that it is increasing.
+By Proposition~\ref{prop:supprop}--(1), it is enough to show that given a fixed non zero point $(x,y)\in\R\times\R^{m-1}$, the function $s\mapsto h_{G(s)}(x,y)$ is increasing.
+From Proposition~\ref{prop:suppG}, we get:

+which is non--negative for all $s\geq 0$ which proves the monotonicity.
+To prove that it is \emph{strictly} increasing, it is enough to note that $\frac{\dd}{\dd s} h_{G(s)}(x,y)>0$ if $x\neq0$ and $s>0$ and this concludes the proof. \end{proof}